Kenneth Cope: Career

-Cope began playing character roles in films from the mid 1950s, and between 1961 and 1966, gained attention for his regular role in Coronation Street as the shady Jed Stone, a part he returned to in 2008.
-The appearance led to the recording of a novelty pop single, "Hands Off, Stop Mucking About", with Tony Hatch.
-Although it was not a hit, it led to a regular slot as a disc jockey with Radio Luxembourg.
+After training to be an actor at the Bristol Old Vic Theatre School, Cope began playing character roles in films from the mid-1950s, and between 1961 and 1966 gained attention for his regular role in Coronation Street as the shady Jed Stone, a part he returned to in 2008.
+In May 1963 he issued a single with Tony Hatch on the Pye label, inspired by Mike Sarne, titled "Hands Off, Stop Mucking About" b/w "Why Am I So Shy".
+The single was credited to Ken Cope and the Breakaways.
+He boasted: "It'll get me a golden disc if one in every 24 folk who watch Coronation Street go out and buy the record."
+The record was not a success but it led to a regular slot as a disc jockey with Radio Luxembourg.

-Cope also appeared in the satirical series That Was The Week That Was from 1962 until 1963.
+Cope also appeared in the satirical series That Was the Week That Was from 1962 until 1963.

 He played Subutai in the 1965 film of the life of Genghis Khan, and in the same year appeared in Dateline Diamonds playing Lester Benson.
 In 1967 he appeared as Tom Savage in "The Bird Who Knew Too Much" episode of The Avengers.

 In Randall and Hopkirk (Deceased) (1969–1970), Cope played the ghost private eye Marty Hopkirk opposite Mike Pratt's Jeff Randall.

 He also took leading roles in two Carry On films.
 In Carry On at Your Convenience (1971) he played Vic Spanner, the obnoxious shop steward central to the film's trade union and industrial problems storyline and the rival in the film's romantic sub-plot.
 In Carry On Matron (1972) he took the more sympathetic role of Cyril Carter, the son of a thief who is forced to impersonate a female nurse as part of his father's attempt to rob a maternity hospital.
 Once there, Cyril finds love with a real nurse.

 In an episode of the first series of The Adventures of Black Beauty, "Sailor on a Horse" (1972), he played Henry Thackery, a missing heir from Canada, returning from sea, just in time to save the land and Beauty's paddock next to the Gordon family, which greedy, contentious lawyer Weems tries to sell by fraud, palming one of his clerks off as being the true heir.

 He appeared as Jack Victor in Catweazle ("The Wogle Stone") in 1971.
 In 1975–1976 he wrote three series of the BBC children's television series Striker, starring the young Kevin Moreton and inspired by the local youth football team in the village of Islip, Oxfordshire, where the Cope family was then living.
 Other screenwriting credits include A Sharp Intake of Breath.